VFPAP/deployWPU/README.md

 bash fillVars.sh
 ```

-Next you need to go to the place where you stored the values in the [previous section](#Getting-the-OCIDs,-Region-and-Availability-Domain), and the paste the User OCID and hit enter, the Tenancy OCID and hit enter, the Region and hit enter and finally the Availability Domain and hit enter.
+Next you need to go to the place where you stored the values in the [previous section](#getting-the-ocids-region-and-availability-domain), and then paste the User OCID and hit enter, the Tenancy OCID and hit enter, the Region and hit enter and finally the Availability Domain and hit enter.

 After that you can check if your terraform.tfvars file looks right.
 To do so, open a terminal and type:
 ```console